2026 Bible Convention – Speaking Programme, Timings & Venue

 75th Anniversary year in 2025…

-2025 marks the 75th anniversary of the Convention.
+2025 marked the 75th anniversary of the Convention.
 We have four members of our fellowship who have attended each Convention and we have a record of every speaker who has preached God’s word over these 75 years.
 We give thanks to God for the encouragement we have had from Christians throughout the area who have supported the work of Longhorsley Mission over so many years.

 Looking to the future…